bergesinstitute/graf-method/book-3-unit-1.md

     Sentirse - to feel

-> * Note: the stem change always happens in the strong syllable: *empiezo, entiendo, prefiero.*
+> * The stem change always happens in the strong syllable: *empiezo, entiendo, prefiero.*

 ## O changes to UE